 The system should check for the availability of new data at a frequency that matches the update frequency.

-Conflicting displays

-Some Product Specifications may require that conflicting symbols be removed from the display.
-For example, S-111 states “When an S-111 dataset is displayed, symbols from the S-101 ECDIS nautical charting suite, in the area where the new data is displayed, must not be displayed.
-Such symbols include those for tidal stream tables (plus their points and boundary areas), flood and ebb tide stream arrows and their values and boundary areas, and other symbols for rip currents, eddies, breakers, and non-tidal currents.”

-In S-100 Edition 5.0.0 and earlier, implementing such requirements requires either customized processing (customized to the data product) or activation of interoperability (and that the Interoperability Catalogue contains an interoperability rule implementing the requirement).

 Colours

-General
+General [Informative]

 In Portrayal Catalogues, colours are specified in one or both of CIE (Commission Internationale de l'Eclairage) or sRGB colour space coordinates.
 CIE colour specifications use xy chromaticity coordinates and luminance L. The sRGB colour space (IEC 61966-2-1) defines colours in terms of the chromaticities of red, green, and blue primary colours.

-The ECDIS colour scheme is based on specification of colour tokens and color conversion tolerances.
+The ECDIS colour scheme is based on specification of colour tokens and colour conversion tolerances.

 Note that these colour specifications apply to both the operational chart display (for route planning and route monitoring), and also to any text on the same screen as the chart display.

-Selection of colours (informative)
+Selection of colours [Informative]